pramodsinghneone/flutter_interview_questions/Flutter_GetX.md

   **Ans -**

-    - We can extends class with GetResponsiveView class and it will give us the property for different devices resolution.
+    - We can extends class with GetResponsiveView class and it will give us the property for different devices resolution.Based on that we can handle the multiple screen sizes for Tablet,Desktop,Mobile view.